rollmeister/bitcoinle-core-armv8/README.md

 ./configure CC="clang-6.0" CXX="clang++-6.0" --disable-tests --disable-bench
 make CC="clang-6.0" CXX="clang++-6.0"
 ```
 bitcoinle-miner may crash.
-Use a bash script to restart it...
+Use a bash code in script to restart it...
 ```
 until ~/PATHTOBINARY/./bitcoinle-miner > bitcoinleminer.log; do
     echo "Server 'myserver' crashed with exit code $?.
 Respawning.." >&2